Back to Blog

 import asyncio

-from viscribe import AsyncClient
+from viscribe.images import aextract

 async def process_products(image_urls):

-tasks = []
+tasks = [

-for url in image_urls:
+for url in image_urls

 results = await asyncio.gather(*tasks)